Azure/autorest.clicommon/README.md

         #   - all the object schemas except has discriminator (base class)
         #   - all the body parameters of operation
         cli-flatten-all: true
+        # whether to overwrite the flag in swagger when cli-flatten-all is true
+        cli-flatten-all-overwrite-swagger: false
         # further customizatoin on flatten
         # refer to the where caluse in the directive section below fore more details
         # flatten: true|false to set selectedNode.extensions['x-ms-client-flatten'] = true|false